EricZinda/Perplexity/docs/programmingmodeldesign.md

 The basic model is that a predication only gets called if the phrase properties match the ones listed in properties= Properties that aren't listed in properties= mean "requires none", i.e. if that property exists in any form it won't match

-Examples are given to generate what the requirements *must be* to make those phrases work
+Examples are given to generate what the requirements *must be* to make those phrases work.
+As long as one of the parses from a given example match the properties, it will compile.
+If none do, it will fail.

+If a given example generates more than one parse (often the case), the different parses might have different property requirements.
+The parses the developer does not care about should be ignored and not cause a compile error.
+A dictionary is used in this case to indicate which properties to ignore (see below example of "Check, please")

 To avoid duplication of examples and properties, users can set properties_from=function_name to use the properties defined on that function name
 Often used for a group predication